MAC Pro Longwear Concealer (NC30, NC42, NC45 Swatches)

 L to R: NC42 and NC45

 Update April 8, 2022: This was my go-to concealer until very recently.
 I purchased NC30 to lighten NC45 since it is a little too dark.
-I have been mixing NC42 and NC45 for as long as I can remember but I wanted to try something less peachy than NC42.
-Honestly, I still think this is a great concealer, I am just tired of mixing.
-If it was more of a half and half mix, it’d likely be easier.
+I have been mixing NC42 and NC45 for as long as I can remember, but I wanted to try something less peachy than NC42.
+Honestly, I still think this is a great concealer, but I am just tired of mixing.
+If it were more of a half-and-half mix, it’d likely be easier.
 But I need more of the lighter shade and just a little of NC45 for my undereye area.
 It’s doable, but the pump makes it more difficult than a concealer that has a doe-foot applicator.
-I can get away with using NC45 by itself but I just don’t like how orange my undereye area looks when I use it alone.
-I can use it alone for spot concealing without issue and it sits nicely over texture, so it is still a great concealer as long as you can find your shade.
+I can get away with using NC45 by itself, but I just don’t like how orange my undereye area looks when I use it alone.
+I can use it alone for spot concealing without issue, and it sits nicely over texture, so it is still a great concealer as long as you can find your shade.
 I have tried the trick of decanting some of the product into a travel container, but I find that it dries out before I can use all of it.
-So I end up with the same amount of product waste as if I had pumped it out each time.
+So I ended up with the same amount of product waste as if I had pumped it out each time.

 NC30 is described as a golden beige with golden undertone for light to medium skin.